FernandoHJesus777/NandoDeveloper/README.md

 - 👋 Hi, I’m @NandoDeveloper
 - 👀 I’m interested in  Desenvolvimento web
-- 🌱 I’m currently learning  Nodejs , .net c#
+- 🌱 I’m currently learning  PHP, MVC, POO
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...